rl1987/trickster.dev/tricksterblog/content/post/running-stable-diffusion-on-vultr.md

 ```

 Once we have that installed, we can run the sample code that is provided.
-One thing I noticed is that Vultr instance with 10GB of VRAM is still not enough
+One thing I found is that Vultr instance with 10GB of VRAM is still not enough
 to run image generation at 32 bit floating point precision - one has to lower it
 to 16 bit.
 An image of astronaut riding a horse on Mars is successfully generated.